fkaag71/ismsaddons/README.md

 This plugin implements additional macros to support a risk management tool based upon Strata.

-For the time being, the names for the significant items are hardwired and in French.
 - page data classes risk, scn, mes correspond to risks, scenarios and mitigation measures.
-- page param contains data fragments:
+- page param (configurable) contains data fragments:
   * param#gravite for the risk impact
   * param#vraisemblance for the scenario plausibility
   * param#NiveauRisque for the thresholds of risk levels, computed as risk impact x max (scenarios plausibility)